mathurinm/celer/README.rst

 |image0| |image1|

-Fast algorithm to solve Lasso-like problems with dual extrapolation.
+Fast algorithm to solve Lasso-like problems with dual extrapolation, under a scikit-learn API.
+The solvers used allow for solving large scale problems with millions of features, up to 100 times faster than scikit-learn.
 Currently, the package handles the following problems:

 - Lasso
 - weighted Lasso
 - Sparse Logistic regression
-- Group Lasso
+- weighted Group Lasso
 - Multitask Lasso

 The estimators follow the scikit-learn API, come with automated parallel cross-validation, and support both sparse and dense data, with optionally feature centering, normalization, and unpenalized intercept fitting.
-The solvers used allow for solving large scale problems with millions of features, up to 100 times faster than scikit-learn.

 Documentation
 =============